marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   As compared to :option:`-O`, this option increases both compilation time and the performance of the generated code.

-  :option:`-O2` turns on all optimization flags specified by :option:`-O`.
+  :option:`-O2` turns on all optimization flags specified by :option:`-O1`.
 It also turns on the following optimization flags:

   ..
 Please keep the following list alphabetized!